kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-k3d.md

     EOF
     ```

-15. To expose the HTTPBin Deployment, create an APIRule custom resource.
+16. To expose the HTTPBin Deployment, create an APIRule custom resource.
-    The APIRule must include the `X-CLIENT-SSL-CN: '%DOWNSTREAM_PEER_SUBJECT%'`, `X-CLIENT-SSL-ISSUER: '%DOWNSTREAM_PEER_ISSUER%'`, and `X-CLIENT-SSL-SAN: '%DOWNSTREAM_PEER_URI_SAN%'` headings.
-These headers are necessary to ensure that the backend service receives the authenticated client's identity.
+    The APIRule appends the headers `X-CLIENT-SSL-CN: '%DOWNSTREAM_PEER_SUBJECT%'`, `X-CLIENT-SSL-ISSUER: '%DOWNSTREAM_PEER_ISSUER%'`, and `X-CLIENT-SSL-SAN: '%DOWNSTREAM_PEER_URI_SAN%'` to the request.
+These headers provide the upstream (your workload) with the downstream (authenticated client's) identity.
+This is optional configuration is commonly used in mTLS use cases.

     ```bash
     cat <<EOF | kubectl apply -f -